Variegated fairywren

 The variegated fairywren (Malurus lamberti) is a fairywren that lives in eastern Australia.
-In a species that exhibits sexual dimorphism, the brightly coloured breeding male has chestnut shoulders and azure crown and ear coverts, while non-breeding males, females and juveniles have predominantly grey-brown plumage, although females of two subspecies have mainly blue-grey plumage.
+As a species that exhibits sexual dimorphism, the brightly coloured breeding male has chestnut shoulders and azure crown and ear coverts, while non-breeding males, females and juveniles have predominantly grey-brown plumage, although females of two subspecies have mainly blue-grey plumage.

 Like other fairywrens, the variegated fairywren is a cooperative breeding species, with small groups of birds maintaining and defending small territories year-round.
 Groups consist of a socially monogamous pair with several helper birds who assist in raising the young.
 Male wrens pluck yellow petals and display them to females as part of a courtship display.
 These birds are primarily insectivorous and forage and live in the shelter of scrubby vegetation east of the Great Dividing Range.
 Populations across central, northern and western Australia were considered subspecies of this species until 2018, when they were reclassified as the purple-backed fairywren.